JupiterOne-Archives/docs-old/faqs/faqs-aws.md

-To skip certain sub-accounts when auto-configuring JupiterOne AWS integrations from an Organizations master account, add the optional `j1-integration: SKIP` tag to the sub-account from the AWS Organizations web console.
+To skip certain sub-accounts when auto-configuring JupiterOne AWS integrations from an Organizations master account, add the optional `j1-integration: SKIP` tag to the sub-account in your infrastructure-as-code or from the AWS Organizations web console.

 ## I have a Network marked as "public", what does that mean?